 This ensures best interoperability of Elements RTL types with system APIs for Cocoa projects.

-Swift runtime object model support will be added once Apple Swift has stabilized its ABI, a feature promised for later in 2019. ↩
+Swift runtime object model support will be added once Apple Swift has stabilized both its ABI and its Module format, features promised for later in 2019. ↩